Technigo/project-weather-app/README.md

 I debated whether to render all content via javascript or only the changing value.
 As a first solution I took this route for the sake of simplicity, knowing it might not be the best from a performance or SEO perspective.

+After switching to Open weather's icons, which changes for day/night, I realized forcast data (noons) doesn't account for timezone.
+After many attempts to correct this, I settle on icons for UTC for now.
+(I give up).

 ### Next step:

+- Forecast icons for local midday time, instead of UTC 12:00.

 - Find more use of promises and async.